YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 LABELEXPECTED, Label expected in this context

-Compile Time Error: This indicates that GT.M did not find a valid line reference where expected.
+Compile Time Error: This indicates that YottaDB did not find a valid line reference where expected.

 Action: Look for a missing label in an extrinsic or in a command such as DO, GOTO, or JOB.